pivotal/docs-tap/cloud-native-runtimes/how-to-guides/app-operators/index.hbs.md

-# Cloud Native Runtimes for App Operators
+# Cloud Native Runtimes for app operators

-This subsection describes steps to install, update and uninstall Cloud Native Runtimes:
+This topic outlines topics related to installing, updating, and uninstalling Cloud Native Runtimes.

+## <a id='overview'></a> Overview

+The following topics are related to app operator tasks:

 - [Install CNRs on TAP without a Profile](./install.hbs.md)
 - [Uninstall CNRs](./uninstall.hbs.md)